* This is a typical schedule. A more detailed schedule will be provided by your child’s teacher.

 **** Tuition is due by Tuesday @9am for the current week.
 Tuition is collected before a full week of services are rendered.****

-****Please check with Erin in accounting (erin@teachbig.com) if you’re unsure or if you’ve already used vacation time in the past.
+****Please check with Katelyn in accounting (katelyn@teachbig.com) if you’re unsure or if you’ve already used vacation time in the past.

 Enjoy your holidays with your families!!!